badnickname/badnickname/README.md

 ## Hi there 👋
 I'm fullstack developer.
-My core stack is `.NET C#` and `Vue`
+My core stack is `.NET C#` and `Angular`
-- 🔭 I’m currently migrating to `Angular` ...
+- 🔭 Also I've a lot of experience with `Vue`
-- 🌱 ... and mastering algorithms
+- 🌱 I’m currently mastering algorithms
+- 📫 How to reach me: [12e.space](https://12e.space)

 <!--